❉ An appreciation of Numan’s fourth album, released on this day in 1980.

 “Telekon … is a stark witness to the trouble I was having adapting to my new pop star life.
 I didn’t take to it well.
 Telekon does a pretty good job of showing a young man struggling to cope with one of life’s bigger changes, from unknown to world famous, if not overnight then over a few weeks.” – Gary Numan, 2016.

-Telekon is the second solo studio album by Gary Numan and formed a significant part of my teenage years.
-It debuted at the top of the UK Albums Chart in September 1980, making it his third consecutive, and to date final, number 1 album.
+The second solo studio album by Gary Numan, Telekon debuted at the top of the UK Albums Chart in September 1980, making it his third consecutive, and to date final, number 1 album.
 He was knocked off the top spot a week later by Kate Bush with Never for Ever and so began the slow downward spiral of Numan’s commercial success.
 The album was recorded at Rock City Studios and Matrix Studios on the Beggars’ Banquet label and it spawned three singles; We Are Glass, I Die You Die, and This Wreckage.

 From late 1980 to early 1981, Numan was undeniably untouchable.
 He toured the UK, Europe and North America extensively in support of Telekon with guest support Nash the Slash and a lavish stage set even by today’s standards.
 Gary’s stage costume of a black leather boiler suit with interlocking red belts, which tied-in very nicely with the album artwork, would be an enduring and iconic Numan image.